 The FC (filter contour) button allows for effortless switching between the PG3 configuration and an improved version of it’s predecessor, the 3-Way.
-There are also a battery light and sliders for treble, mids and bass response.
+There is also a battery light and a highly effective EQ with sliders for treble, mid range and bass response.

 Customers with a battery light on their 3-Way preamp controls can get a free upgrade to the PG3 preamp via their local Cole Clark dealer.